 - following @HullRoadWard on Twitter

 - contacting your ward councillors

-- contacting your Community Involvement Officer requesting to be added to the email list for regular updates
+- contacting your Community Involvement Officer to request to be added to their email list for regular updates